RackHD/docs/docs/devguide/contributing.rst

         create the last pull request write "jenkins: depends on pr1_url, pr2_url ..." in its description.

         Under this usage duplicated or unexpected Jenkins test can be avoided.

+        The interdependent test result will be wrote back to all interdependent pull requests.
+The unit test error log will be commented on each related pull request, the functional test error log will only be commented on the main pull request, the one wrote "Jenkins: depends on".